ibm-cloud-docs/openshift/openshift_routes.md

   {: screen}

 5. Register the service's external IP address or VPC hostname with the domain that you chose in step 1.
-  * **Custom domain**: Work with your DNS provider to add the service's external IP address as an A record (classic clusters) or VPC hostname as a CNAME (VPC clusters) that maps to your custom domain.
+  * **Custom domain, classic or VPC clusters**: Work with your DNS provider to add the service's external IP address as an A record (classic clusters) or VPC hostname as a CNAME (VPC clusters) that maps to your custom domain.
-  * **IBM-provided domain**: Create a DNS entry for the service's VPC hostname.
+  * **IBM-provided domain, VPC clusters only**: Create a DNS entry for the service's VPC hostname.
 When you run the following command, the subdomain that you specified in step 2 is automatically generated, and is registered with the router service.
     ```
     ibmcloud oc nlb-dns create vpc-gen2 --cluster <cluster_name_or_ID> --lb-host <router_VPC_hostname> --type private
     ```